 Note: The garbage collection steps created a mean load of 100% for 3 of my 4 cores.

 To get a clearer overview, let’s check the cumulative data, ignoring all details.

 The total time of the commits as well as the repository sizes:

-The actions with less then 0.4 seconds runtime (only the range 0 seconds to 0.4 seconds is shown, though the garbage collection in git takes significantly longer.
-Thus the garbage collection is not visible here, showing only the fast operations:
+The actions with less then 0.4 seconds runtime (only the range 0 seconds to 0.4 seconds is shown, though the garbage collection in git takes significantly longer).
+This hides the time for garbage collection, showing only the fast operations: